• Home

 • Co-Chair: Dr. Fabio Tronchetti, Northumbria University, United Kingdom;

-• Rapporteur: Dr. Guoyu Wang, Beijing Institute of technology(BIT), China;
+• Rapporteur: Dr. Guoyu Wang, Beijing Institute of Technology, Institute of Space Law, China;

 papers